Siddhartha-Dhar/Siddhartha-Dhar/README.md

 - 👀 I’m interested in Core algorithm Designing, AI, ML
 - 🌱 I’m currently learning HTML, CSS and Java Script
 - 📫 You Can reach me via 'siddharthadhar1999@gmail.com'
+- Chek me in Linked in ===> 'https://www.linkedin.com/in/siddcode99'

 <!---
 Siddhartha1999/Siddhartha1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.